mguinness/IntelliCenterGateway/README.md

 ```

 ## Operation
-Once the website is running the home page should be shown.
+Once the website is running the home page should be shown after signing in.
 Javascript on the page should connect to SignalR on the server and send a command to request the hardware definition of your IntelliCenter.

 The resulting message is processed and a filtered set of objects are displayed on the page.
 For circuits they can then be turned on/off and for probes you can subscribe to temperature updates.